Forever (2018 TV series)

-Forever is an American comedy-drama streaming television series created by Alan Yang and Matt Hubbard that premiered on September 14, 2018 on Amazon Prime Video.
+Forever is an American comedy-drama television series created by Alan Yang and Matt Hubbard that premiered on September 14, 2018, on Amazon Prime Video.
 It stars Fred Armisen and Maya Rudolph, both of whom also executive produced, alongside Yang, Hubbard, Dave Becky, and Tim Sarkes.
 On July 27, 2019, the series was cancelled after one season.

 Premise

 Forever follows married couple Oscar and June who live a comfortable but predictable life in suburban Riverside, California.
-For 12 years they’ve had the same conversations, eaten the same meals and taken pleasant vacations at the same lake house.
+For 12 years they've had the same conversations, eaten the same meals and taken pleasant vacations at the same lake house.
 After June talks Oscar into shaking things up with a ski trip, the pair find themselves in unfamiliar territory.